Our Latest Investment Market Update

 This article is by Justin Rourke – Head of Advice at Armstrong Watson Financial Planning & Wealth Management and Richard Cole, Fund Manager at Future Money Ltd. We aim to provide you with our commentary on the latest economic and investment developments which are likely to be affecting your investment and pension portfolios.

 We also provide regular webinars called “Making Sense of Markets” where they discuss the factors affecting economies and markets.
-Our latest webinar was on 7th August.
+Our last webinar was on 13th November.
 Please click here to watch.

-In this latest market update we discuss what has happened in global markets and the reasons behind this.
+In this latest market update we discuss 2024 – A Year in Review, bond yields and the pound under pressure.

 Our Philosophy